 Internet routing.

 The Border Gateway Protocol (BGP) establishes routes between the smaller networks that make up the Internet.
 We abstract the results in [4] and prove that BGP is incentive compatible in realistic environments.

 Congestion control.

 The Transmission Control Protocol (TCP) handles congestion on the Internet.
-Building upon [3], that models key aspects of TCP, we consider behavior that is somewhat similar to TCP: increase your attempted transmission rate until encountering congestion, and then decrease the transmission rate.
+Building upon [3], which models key aspects of TCP, we consider TCP-like behavior: increase your attempted transmission rate until encountering congestion, and then decrease the transmission rate.
 We show that such behavior is in equilibrium, in the sense that no participant has incentive to deviate from it.

 Stable-roommates.

-In this classic setting [2], students must be paired for the purpose of sharing dorm rooms, and each student has a private full order over possible roommates.
-The objective is to find a "stable matching" where no two students prefer each other to their assigned roommates.
+In this classic setting [2], students must be paired for the purpose of sharing dorm rooms, and each student has a private order over possible roommates.
+The goal is to find a "stable matching" where no two students prefer each other to their assigned roommates.
 We show that a natural distributed protocol, in which a student repeatedly proposes to his most preferred roommate among those that would not immediately reject him, and immediately rejects all proposers except for his most preferred proposer, is incentive compatible and converges to a stable matching in well-studied environments (interns-hospitals, correlated markets).

 Cost-sharing.

-Cost-sharing arises in situations in which the cost of some public service (e.g., building a bridge) must be distributed among self-interested users that can benefit from this service to different extents.
-We present a distributed protocol that achieves this goal in an incentive-compatible manner.
-Our protocol implements the outcome of the Moulin mechanism [5, 6].
+Cost-sharing arises in situations in which the cost of some public service (e.g., building a bridge) must be distributed among self-interested users who can benefit from this service to different extents.
+We present a distributed protocol that achieves this goal in an incentive-compatible manner, and implements the outcome of the Moulin mechanism [5].